World Modeling for Autonomous Wheel Loaders: Results

 \subsection{Sequential loading predictions}

-This section demonstrates 40 sequential loading predictions by both the high and low-dimensional models and compares the net outcome $\widehat{\bm{\mathcal{P}}}_{1:N}$ to the simulation ground truth.
+This section compares the evolution of 40 sequential loading cycles using the high and low-dimensional world models to the simulation ground truth.
 The simulation and the predictor models start with the same initial pile state, $H_1$, and use identical sequences of the dig location, heading, and action parameters, $\{\bm{x}_n, \bm{t}_n, \bm{a}_n\}_{n=1}^{40}$.
 The initial pile is the one shown in Fig.~\ref{fig:overview}.
-Fig.~\ref{fig:Sequential_predicted_pile_state} shows the selected headings and dig locations, which are around the left bottom region in the pile.
+The selected headings and dig locations are shown in Fig.~\ref{fig:Sequential_predicted_pile_state}.
 The actions were picked randomly from the training data set.
-The simulated sequential loading can be seen in Supplementary Video 1.
+The simulated sequential loading can be seen in Supplementary Video 2.
 The performance predictor $\psi^\text{high}_\diamond$ is used together with the pile state predictor $\phi$ for high-dimensional model predictions.
-The low-dimensional performance predictor $\psi^\text{low}_\diamond$ is combined with the cellular automata model \texttt{replaceCA} to predict the next pile state.
+The low-dimensional performance predictor $\psi^\text{low}_\diamond$ is combined with the cellular automata model to predict the next pile state.

-The evolution of the pile is shown in Fig.~\ref{fig:Sequential_predicted_pile_state} and in Supplementary Video 2.
-The accumulated load mass, time, work, and residual pile volume are summarized in Table~\ref{tab:sequential_total_outcomes}.
+The evolution of the pile shape is shown in Fig.~\ref{fig:Sequential_predicted_pile_state} and in Supplementary Video 2.
+The accumulated load mass, time, work, and residual pile volume, evolving with the number of loadings $n$, are summarized in Table~\ref{tab:sequential_total_outcomes}.

-The errors accumulate over time, as is made clear in Fig.~\ref{fig:accumulated_errors}.
+The error accumulation over time is shown in Fig.~\ref{fig:accumulated_errors}.
 While the pile state prediction error for the low-dimensional model grows at a nearly constant rate, the growth rate of the high-dimensional model is more irregular, starting at a lower rate but growing more rapidly after 15 sequential loadings.
-The loaded mass error grows nearly linearly and roughly at the same rate for both models.
-Also, the error in loading time and work grows mainly linearly.
-The models follow the same trend.
+The error in loaded mass grows nearly linearly and roughly at the same rate for both models.
+Also, the errors in loading time and work grow mainly linearly.
+Both models follow the same trend.

-The high dimensional model uses $\Phi$ for the local pile state prediction, making no change outside the local heightmap as discussed in Sec.~\ref{sec:pile_state_predictor_model}.
+The high-dimensional model uses $\bm{\Phi}$ for the local pile state prediction, making no change outside the local heightmap as discussed in Sec.~\ref{sec:pile_state_predictor_model}.
 The accumulated error eventually leads to a predicted pile state with a slope steeper than the angle of repose (Fig.~\ref{fig:Sequential_predicted_pile_state}).